DUPONT RETIREMENT BENEFITS CLASS ACTION

 Judgment for Plaintiffs on Counts II, IV, and VI

-In finding for Plaintiffs on Count IV (Breach of Fiduciary Duty), the Court concluded:
+Finally, in finding for Plaintiffs on Count IV (Breach of Fiduciary Duty), the Court concluded that Defendants breached their fiduciary duty to both the Optional Retirement Class and the Early Retirement Class:

-Judge Baylson has appointed Richard L. Bazelon, Esq. as Special Master in this case to oversee the next phase of the trial.
+The initial bench trial was limited to issues of liability.
+The Court has appointed Richard L. Bazelon, Esq. as Special Master in this case to oversee the damages phase of the trial.
 The Order appointing Special Master Bazelon can be found here.
-The initial bench trial was limited to issues of liability.
-The Court has issued a scheduling order and expects to issue its Final Judgment by April 15, 2025.

 Plaintiffs’ Allegations